Suicidality Amongst Military-connected Youth in California

 In the United States, recent national estimates show that more than 15% of adolescents reported serious consideration of suicide, 12.8% reported making a plan, and 7.8% reported making an attempt in the preceding 12 months.
 Suicidal thoughts and suicide attempts during adolescence have been linked to completed suicides and greater psychosocial difficulties in adulthood.
 Presently, a growing body of research demonstrates that mental health problems, including suicidal ideation in addition to depression and other internalizing and externalizing symptoms, arise more frequently among military-connected youth in the United States (i.e., children and adolescents with a parent/guardian in the military) as compared to their non-military connected peers.

 Based upon these concerning findings, a study was designed to further examine the continuum of suicidal behavior amongst military-connected youth in California.
-The study used data from the 20122013 California Healthy Kids Survey (CHKS) which is implemented in approximately 85% of all districts statewide.
+This study used data from the 2012–2013 California Healthy Kids Survey (CHKS) which is implemented in approximately 85% of all districts statewide.
 Analysis of suicidal behaviors were conducted on 390,028 9th and 11th grade students.
 The continuum of suicidality included suicidal ideation, having a suicide plan, reported suicide attempts, and reported suicide attempts requiring medical attention between military and not military connected youth.
 Military-connected youth were defined as those who had a parent or guardian on active duty.

 Military-connected youth reported higher rates of suicidal behavior than their non-military connected peers.
 Controlling for grade, gender, and race/ethnicity, logistic regression revealed military-connected youth were at increased odds for suicidal ideation, making a plan to harm themselves, attempting suicide, and attempting suicide which required medical treatment.